Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### Introduction

-The section describes the integration steps required to integrate ATIONe's Dynamic QR Code Payments with billing POS to accept contactless payment from your customer using the Ationet Driver App payment.
+The section describes the integration steps required to integrate ATIONet's Dynamic QR Code Payments with billing POS to accept contactless payment from your customer using the Ationet Driver App payment.

 ### STEP 1 Get your authentication keys
 ```